Choosing the right training contract for your graduate career in law

 Boutique or niche legal practices – firms such as Ince & Co are known for offering specialist advice in one or more areas; in Ince's case it's shipping law.
 Typical niche areas include IT and telecommunications, intellectual property and family law.
 They may take on up to 15 trainees.

 High-street or legal aid firms – these firms deal with the man or woman on the street in areas such as family law, conveyancing, crime and employment.
 They are likely to take on up to five trainees a year.
 A certain kind of personality is needed to work in smaller firms.
 You’ll probably be described as a ‘self-starter’ – someone who is happy and able to organise their own time and workload.
 You will need to be flexible, adaptable and keen to learn on the job.
 You are likely to run your own client files as a trainee.

 A firm’s size also correlates closely with the number of trainees it takes on, which will in turn affect your experiences there.
 Would you like to be one of only two or three new starters and have the chance to mingle with lawyers of all levels of experience or would you prefer to be part of a 100-strong intake from whom to select your new friends and pub-going buddies?

-Where do you want to be based?
+Where in the UK do you want to be based?

 Quality of life is a big consideration for many employees but what this means differs from person to person.
 You might love the buzz of working in the City with a large pay packet and plenty to spend it on.
-Or you may make a conscious decision to give London a miss in favour of more predictable working hours and shorter commutes.
+Or you may make a conscious decision to give a London training contract a miss in favour of more predictable working hours and shorter commutes.

-Many firms offer trainees opportunities such as participating in pro bono programmes, spending a seat in an overseas office or going on secondment to a client.
+Many law firms offer trainees opportunities such as participating in pro bono programmes, spending a seat in an overseas office or going on secondment to a client.
 These shouldn’t be your first consideration but could help you decide between similar firms.

 Alternatives to law firms